You will notice

 Anaemia in CKD

-cats is usually non-regenerative anaemia caused by the fact that the
+cats is usually non-regenerative anaemia caused by the failing

 Sudden

-herself the last couple of weeks, hardly ate anything and generally looked
+herself to herself the last couple of weeks, hardly ate anything and

-very delicate.
-The night before she died, she suddenly appeared in the
+generally looked very delicate.
+The, on the night before she died, she suddenly

-kitchen and ate a massive bowl of her favourite food of her own accord,
+appeared in the kitchen and ate a massive bowl of her favourite food of

-having refused to eat without a lot of encouragement for weeks, and even
+her own accord, having refused to eat without a lot of encouragement for

-then she had only nibbled.
-She then proceeded to spend the evening with us
+weeks, and even then she had only nibbled.
+She then proceeded to spend the

 Of course, when